ShaneOMalley/Platformer/README.md

 # Platformer
 by Shane O' Malley

-This is something I've been working on for a few weeks on-and-off now.
-As it stands, it's the basis for a platforming game.
+This is a proof-of-concept basis for a platforming game.
 It uses a tile based engine which supports slopes, and animated tiles.
 It comes complete with a barebones, yet functional level editor.

-I'll be adding to it over the next couple of weeks or so, starting with making some sort of challenge and win conditions.

 The game's source can be found simply in the `Platformer` directory, and the Windows x86 (for 32-bit) binary can be found in the `Platformer\bin\Windows\x86\Debug` directory

 It is written in C# and uses the [MonoGame](http://www.monogame.net/) framework.
 There are many tutorials out there for setting up MonoGame with Visual Studio if you want to modify the project and build it for yourself.

-I've only built it for windows as of yet, but I do know that MonoGame can handle cross-platform, so I'll look into that in the future

-I have included two batch files to make it less awkard to run the game and editor.
+I have included two batch files to make it less awkward to run the game and editor.
 They are `Play Game.bat` and `Launch Editor.bat` respectively, and are in the root folder.
 All they do is launch the appropriate `.exe` file from within the folders.

 ## Playing The Game